 When does the new law take effect?

-It's unclear in the bill.
-Many elements of the law — including those pertaining to adult possession, use and home cultivation of marijuana — would take effect July 1, according to the bill.
-However, the bill does not lift the existing criminal penalties for these same provisions until Aug.
-1. Asked to clarify this discrepancy, Minnesota House researcher Ben Johnson said Aug.
-1 is the key date to focus on for cannabis legalization.
+Many elements of the law — including those pertaining to adult possession, use and home cultivation of marijuana — took effect July 1, according to the bill.
+However, the bill did not lift the existing criminal penalties for these same provisions until Aug.
+1.

 According to a state website about the law, legal retail sales might not begin until early 2025.
+However, the Red Lake Nation and White Earth Nation began allowing recreational dispensaries to sell cannabis to non-tribal members in August.
 Virtually all of the bill's changes to the state's medical cannabis program take effect on March 1, 2025.

 What kinds of cannabis products will be legal?